At Boys & Girls Clubs of Metropolitan Baltimore,

 We complete a safety assessment each year to ensure we continually make improvements to safety at our Club(s).

 Ongoing training and supervision of staff is critical.
-We participate in a wide variety of child safety training provided by Boys & Girls Clubs of America, local experts and law enforcement partners.
-We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center
+We participate in a wide variety of child safety training including those provided by Boys & Girls Club of America, public health agencies, and law enforcement partners.
+Topics include active shooter training, mental health first aid training, and recognizing human trafficking and sexual abuse.
+We also engage leading third-party safety experts to provide guidance for our policies and approaches, including Praesidium, the National Center for Missing & Exploited Children, and the National Children’s Advocacy Center.

-Boys & Girls Clubs of Metropolitan Baltimore has a dedicated safety committee to provide input and guidance on local policies and safety strategies.
+BGCMB has a dedicated Board-led safety committee to provide input and guidance on local policies and safety strategies.